-Shop - Special Numbers & Binder
+Shop - Books, Special Numbers & Binder

 In addition to The Bulletin, The Military Historical Society has published occasional Special Issues since 1968.
 These generally cover previously unpublished research material